Popaganda

 Popaganda is the second studio album by American rock band Head Automatica, released on June 6, 2006 through Warner Bros.
 Records.
 While touring in support of their debut studio album Decadence (2004), frontman Daryl Palumbo's Crohn's disease saw the cancellation of some shows throughout 2004 and 2005.
-By the middle of 2005, the had accumulated 40 songs; between October 2005 and January 2006, the band recorded their next album with producer Howard Benson.
+By the middle of 2005, they had accumulated 40 songs; between October 2005 and January 2006, the band recorded their next album with producer Howard Benson.
 Sessions were held at two studios in California: Bay 7 in Valley Village and Sparky Dark in Calabasas.
 Popaganda is a power pop album that Palumbo said was influenced by the work of the Beatles and Elvis Costello.